Table of Contents

 Tournament History

 The tour returns to the Midwest in September for the Sanford International, another relatively young event.
-2018 saw the Sanford International debut, and Steve Stricker showed his class to defeat Tim Petrovic and Jerry Smith by 4 shots.
+The 2018 Championship saw the Sanford International debut, and Steve Stricker showed his ability to defeat Tim Petrovic and Jerry Smith by 4 shots.

 Minnehaha Country Club is the host venue, littered with water hazards and tree-lined fairways.
 It is not the longest golf course on tour, reaching 6,530 yards off the burgundy tees, but it does demand precision to walk away with a low round.